Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 During avoided crossing interactions, the p and g\:modes exchange characteristics, with p\:modes gaining sensitivity to the stellar core and g\:modes becoming more influenced by the outer layers.
 These avoided crossings could potentially be a valuable diagnostic for probing the stellar core and envelope properties, although to our knowledge no modes that have undergone avoided crossings have yet been identified in any \dsct star.
 Modelling these mixed modes accurately may help them to be identified from observations.

 In addition to p and g\:modes, our models also include non-radial f\:modes for degrees $\ell = 2$ and $\ell = 3$, consistent with theoretical expectations from linear pulsation theory.
 These f\:modes are node-less modes with radial order $n_{pg} = 0$, distinct from both p and g\:modes.
 Traditionally, f\:modes have been described as surface gravity modes confined to the outer layers of the star \citep[][Sec.
 7.1.4.3]{aerts_book_2010}, where the dominant restoring force is gravity rather than pressure (as in p\:modes) or buoyancy (as in g\:modes), with predominantly horizontal displacement patterns.
-However, recent studies have revealed that f\:modes exhibit two distinct behaviors depending on their degree: low-degree f\:modes ($\ell \lesssim 15$) behave as Lamb-like waves that propagate in the bulk of the star, while high-degree f\:modes ($\ell \gtrsim 15$) remain confined to the surface as classical surface gravity waves \citep{perrot_topological_2019, leclerc_topological_2022, saux_core-sensitive_2025}.
-Since our models focus on low-degree modes ($\ell \leq 3$), the f\:modes we compute are Lamb-like waves that are not surface-confined but instead propagate through the stellar interior and are trapped near a specific radius where the characteristic frequency.
-This trapping radius depends on the balance between sound speed, gravity, and buoyancy frequency.
-These low-degree Lamb-like f\:modes therefore probe intermediate stellar layers between the surface-sensitive high-order p\:modes and the core-sensitive g\:modes, offering complementary constraints on stellar structure and evolutionary state.
+Recent studies have revealed that f\:modes can exhibit two distinct behaviours depending on their degree: low-degree f\:modes ($\ell \lesssim 15$) behave as Lamb-like waves that propagate in the bulk of the star, while high-degree f\:modes ($\ell \gtrsim 15$) remain confined to the surface as classical surface gravity waves \citep{perrot_topological_2019, leclerc_topological_2022, saux_core-sensitive_2025}.
+The Lamb-like f\:modes propagate through the stellar interior and are trapped near a specific radius which is dictated by the acoustic--buoyant frequency \citep{leclerc_topological_2022}.
+In our \dsct models ($\ell=2,3$), the f\:mode eigenfunctions show significant amplitude both in the outer layers and in the stellar interior, consistent with Lamb-like bulk propagation together with near-surface trapping.
+We illustrate this behaviour with eigenfunction profiles in Sec.~\ref{sec:eigenfunctions_mode_inertia}.